adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 Discuss briefly about the Planning Pattern

 Planning and agentic approach on executing tasks

-- Use an AI and ask it to create a prompt for an agent to build "help me develop a plan to build this app"
+"help me develop a plan to build this app"
-"i need you to create a markdown file for instructions for an agent to build this app" "based on this plan, start writing the code for this app, try to be as simple as possible, if you can have it one single file, do it"
+"I need you to create a markdown file for instructions for an agent to build this app" "based on this plan, start writing the code for this app, try to be as simple as possible, if you can have it in one single file, do it. use javascript"

 Example of tool to build:
-(worked well in chatgpt - chatgpt hosted - react app) JSON Formatter & Diff Checker
+## JSON Formatter & Diff Checker
-Paste version A and version B. It formats both and highlights structural differences.
+(worked well in chatgpt - chatgpt hosted - react app) Paste version A and version B. It formats both and highlights structural differences.
 A simple tree comparison engine, perfect for spotting sneaky API changes.

 ## Date/Time Globe Calculator
 (worked well in chatgpt - chatgpt hosted - only js and html) You pick a locale and a time zone and you pick a second locale .
 Entering a certain date and time in the past present or future and it provides the exact equivalent in the other locale and timezone, accounting for daylight savings and locale-specific formats.

-## Test Data Generator (Mini Edition)
-(worked in vscode - copilot - local)
-You choose a data type—email, phone number, username, date range, numeric bounds—and it spits out valid, invalid, and borderline values.
-It’s like a vending machine for edge cases.

-## Tiny State Machine Visualizer
-(worked in vscode - multiple inputs to fix - local) You define states and transitions via quick text input, and it produces a diagram plus transition validation.
-Handy for spotting impossible or missing flows in UI logic.
-Other examples:

 ## Create a daily to-do app for yourself where:
 (worked well in chatgpt - chatgpt hosted - only js and html)